wolframdeus/mini-apps-navigation-react/README.md

-When using this way of defining links, make sure you already created and initialized `BrowserNavigator` instance, because otherwise, nothing will watch for history updates and a result, not happens.
+When using this way of defining links, make sure you already created and initialized `BrowserNavigator` instance, because otherwise, nothing will watch for history updates and as a result, nothing happens.

 Nevertheless, using default `a` tags has a big defect.
 Clicking these links will make browser splice all history items after current history element.
 So, you will lose part of history, **but `BrowserNavigator` will keep working fine and correct**.

-We recommend more comfortable and stable way of defining links.
-Look at this:
+We recommend more comfortable and stable way of defining links like this:

 ```typescript jsx
 import React from 'react';